 Satisfactorily completed credits include letter grades of A, B, C, D, S, or test-out credits.
-Satisfactorily completed credits do not include grades of F (failing), U (unsatisfactory), I (incomplete), W (withdrawal) or the initial grade received in the Repeat/Delete option, or a course originally attempted for credit but updated to an AU (audit) credit after add/drop period.
+Satisfactorily completed credits do not include grades of F (failing), U (unsatisfactory), I (incomplete), W (withdrawal), the initial U or F grade received in the Repeat/Delete option, or a course originally attempted for credit but updated to an AU (audit) credit after add/drop period.

 Completed Credits / Attempted Credits = Percentage Completion Rate

 Minimum Cumulative Grade Point Average

 Undergraduate students with 60 or more completed credits (including transfer students) and DVM students must maintain a minimum 2.0 GPA.